Daryes/ansible-roles/roles/_include-data_move_location/README.md

 # Ansible role: _include-data_move_location

-Move a given directory to another location, and create a symlink to alleviate the location change.
+Move a given directory to another location, and create a symlink behind to alleviate the location change.
+It is usually desired with system packages to move the data and configuration files from the default location to a dedicated drive, without the need of dedicated mount points.

-Unless forced, the source data will not be moved if the target already contains existing data.
+The initial configuration will not move the source if the target already contains existing data.
 Instead, an error will be raised.
+Multiple parameter can be activated if necessary, to fine tune the behavior when facing different situations.
+Such as reinstalling a fresh system while having the existing data kept on a secondary drive.

 ## Restrictions and limitations